Funboys

-Funboys is a Northern Irish comedy first broadcast on BBC Three as a short film on 26 May 2023.
-It was then followed by a four-episode series that was commissioned on BBC Northern Ireland and broadcast on BBC iPlayer and BBC Northern Ireland on 10 February 2025, BBC Three on 13 February 2025, and BBC One on 28 February 2025.
-The show is about three emotionally stunted young men in small-town Northern Ireland.
+Funboys is a Northern Irish television sitcom first broadcast on BBC Three as a short film on 26 May 2023.
+It was followed by a four-episode series that premiered on 10 February 2025 on BBC Northern Ireland, and on 13 February 2025 on BBC Three.
+The show is about three emotionally stunted young men in a small-town in Northern Ireland.